Evans’ 29 points lead No. 2 Louisville past UT Martin 96-61

 UT Martin needed the work with just two games played since Dec.
 8, including its first in nearly a week.
 The Skyhawks stayed close in the early minutes but couldn’t slow Evans or Louisville after that.
 The Ohio Valley Conference school won’t make its home debut until Jan.
 14 against Austin Peay.

+“It was crazy to think that 36 hours ago, this game wasn’t even on the schedule,” UT Martin coach Kevin McMillan said, “so neither team had much of a chance to prepare.
+Basically, we are just in a situation where we need to play and you saw early how out of sync we were.”

 Louisville had shot just 19% from behind the arc the past two games.
-Evans was coming off an 0-for-3 effort but found her stroke early and others joined in as the Cardinals made 13 of 26 from deep.
+Evans found her stroke early and others joined in as the Cardinals made 13 of 26 from deep.

 UP NEXT